nodemailer/nodemailer/README.md

 Use [Nodemailer Issue tracker](https://github.com/andris9/Nodemailer/issues) to report additional shortcomings, bugs, feature requests etc.

-### TLS

-Node.JS v0.3.x doesn't support changing to a secure channel in the middle of a connection (STARTTLS).
-So when a server requires authentication and this must be done over TLS it's a problem.

 ### Charsets

 Currently the only allowed charset is UTF-8.